maxhu08/dotman/README.md

 To get the scripts, use these commands

 ```
+sudo pacman -S git
 git clone https://github.com/maxhu08/dotman
 cd dotman
 ```

 Next, to use the script you want find the script you want and run it.
-You may need to give it execute permissions with chmod
+You may need to give it execute permissions with `chmod +x script.sh`

+Running `shell-install.sh` for example:

 ```
 cd arch
-chmod +x shell-install.sh
 ./shell-install.sh
 ```